amped wireless ac1750 wi-fi range extender (re1750a) setup high power wifi firmware router touch screen routers pro series 800mw manual review tap-r3

 Settings and Performance

 The RE1750A is easy to install and configure.
-First, find a spot between your Router and the dead zone, and plug in the extender.
-Using a wireless laptop or mobile device, connect to the extender’s SSID and enter http://setup.ampedwireless.com in the address bar of your browser.
-That will open the Control Panel page of the management console, where you can scan for available networks.
-Select your Wi-Fi network SSID and enter the security key for each band; press Next and assign the security key to each extension band.
-You can also click the Copy Settings button to use the same SSIDs and security keys as your current Wi-Fi network.
-Click Next to apply the settings, and you are good to go.
+Find a location between your Router and the dead zone, and plug in the extender.
+Connect to the extender’s SSID with a wireless laptop or mobile device and open http://setup.ampedwireless.com in a browser address bar.
+This will display the Management Console Control Panel, where you can.scan for available networks.
+Select your Wi-Fi network SSID, enter the security key for each band, press Next and assign the security key for each extension band.
+You may click on Copy Settings to duplicate all SSIDs and security keys from your current Wi-Fi network.
+Click next to apply the settings, and you are done.

 Solid all-round expander